traefik/traefik/docs/content/https/spiffe.md

 Traefik is able to connect to the Workload API to obtain an x509-SVID used to secure the connection with SPIFFE enabled backends.

-When using SPIFFE,
-Traefik will wait for the first SVID to be delivered before starting.
-If Traefik is hanging when waiting on SPIFFE SVID delivery, please double check that it is correctly registered as workload in your SPIFFE infrastructure.

 ## Configuration

 ### General